 The elves also wear an aloha and festive Hawaiian shirt, similar to Santa Claus.

 At Honolulu Hale, they have a one-month-long Christmas decoration and light display known as the Honolulu City Lights.
-The display is organized at the Honolulu Hale, 530 South King Street.
+The exhibition is organized at the Honolulu Hale, 530 South King Street.

 2. Christmas in Hawaii

-Christmas is not all about only a day in Hawaii; it will not be justified if you call it a Christmas ‘day’.
-Christmas in Hawaii is a season.
+Christmas is not only a day in Hawaii; it would not be justified if you call it a Christmas day, as it is an entire season.

 2.1.
 Two-day Christmas

-Yes, you read it right.
-It’s the Christmas season.
-From Christmas morning to Christmas eve, Hawaii is decorated as if there is a big family function, and the whole of Hawaii is one family.
+Yes, you read it right; it’s the Christmas season.
+From Christmas morning to Christmas Eve, Hawaii is decorated as if there is a significant family function, and the whole of Hawaii is one family.

 Many churches also host Christmas Eve candlelight services to end your day on a serene note.
-Restaurants serve special buffets on Christmas Eve with Christmas cookies.
+Even the restaurants serve special buffets on Christmas Eve with Christmas cookies.